SeanGroff/sean-groff-gatsby-blog/src/pages/useReducer/index.md

 ### Introduction

 The `useReducer` hook provides a flexible solution to complex state.
-The `useState` hook we all know and love actually built on top of `useReducer`.
+The `useState` hook we all know and love is actually built on top of `useReducer`.
 If you don't understand how a reducer function works you'll likely always reach for `useState`.
 This isn't the worst thing in the world, but I hope after reading this article you'll understand exactly how to implement `useReducer` and have a decent idea when to use `useReducer`.

 ### What is a Reducer?